infinityofspace/kopia_rclone_docker/Readme.md

 Also make sure the config file is set to `/kopia/config/repository.config`.
 In the next step, we set up the backup of volume `volume1` by entering the path `/volumes/volume1` of volume `volume1` of the container under the menu item `Policies` in the input field `enter directory to find or set policy` and creating the policy with the button `Set Policy`.
 To stop the container in the backup process so that no unstable data state of the backup occurs, we must now set up the shutdown and start scripts in the previously created policy.
 To do this, use the `Edit` button of the corresponding policy in the `Policies` menu item.
-Now enter the script path `container_service1-shutdown.sh` in the `Before Snapshot` entry of the `Snapshot Action` menu.
-For the entry `After Snapshot` enter `container_service1-start.sh` and save the policy with the `Save Policy` button.
+Now enter the script path `shutdown.sh` with the contains names as arguments in the `Before Snapshot` entry of the `Snapshot Action` menu.
+For the entry `After Snapshot` enter `start.sh` with the contains names as arguments and save the policy with the `Save Policy` button.

 At this point, the Docker volume `volume1` can be backed up.
 Ideally, set up a scheduled backup in the policy for the path so that a backup is performed automatically.